Trent Franks: 2012

 For his first five terms, Franks represented a vast district encompassing most of northwestern Arizona from the West Valley to the California border, including Lake Havasu City and the Grand Canyon.
 While the district appeared rural, the bulk of its population was in the West Valley, which had dominated the district since it was drawn into what was then the 3rd in 1967.
 The district appeared to be gerrymandered because of a narrow tendril connecting the Hopi reservation to the rest of the district.
 However, due to longstanding disputes between the Hopi and Navajo, it had long been believed the two tribes should be in separate districts.

-However, after the 2010 census, Franks' district was renumbered as the 8th District, and reduced to essentially the Maricopa County portion of the old 2nd.
+However, after the 2010 census and redistricting, Franks' district was renumbered as the 8th District, and reduced to essentially the Maricopa County portion of the old 2nd.
 It included most of Glendale, as well as all of Sun City and Surprise, almost all of Peoria, and much of western Phoenix.
 As evidence of how much the West Valley had dominated the district, Franks retained 92 percent of his former constituents, even as he lost 85 percent of his old district's land.
 He was challenged in the Republican primary by Tony Passalacqua, whom Franks defeated easily, 83–17%.
 The new 8th was no less Republican than the old 2nd, and Franks won a sixth term with 63% of the vote.

 2014

 Franks won his party's election in the Republican primary on August 26, 2014.
+Facing no Democratic opponent in the general election, Franks won re-election with over 75% of the vote over Stephen Dolgos, the Americans Elect candidate.

+2016

+Franks faced a Republican primary challenge from Clair Van Steenwyck, but won renomination with over 71% of the vote.
+He again faced no Democratic opponent in the general election, and defeated Arizona Green Party nominee Mark Salazar 68.5%–31.5%.

+2024

+After his resignation, Franks was succeeded by fellow Republican Debbie Lesko in a special election.
+Lesko would retire ahead of the 2024 election, leaving the seat open.
+On November 1, 2023, Franks announced he would run in the Republican primary to regain his old seat.
+He finished in fourth place, and the primary was won by Abraham Hamadeh.